-PTS is a legacy system that provides project location information, identifies the ADOT Project Manager, project numbers, technical details, project status, environmental schedules, and also links to other databases with the full project schedule and budget).
-Some older projects have data in PTS.
-Note that PTS has been phased out and replaced by the ADOT Workfront project management system.
+PTS provides project location information, identifies the ADOT Project Manager, project numbers, technical details, project status, environmental schedules, and also links to other databases with the full project schedule and budget (PTS in the Appendix).
+Some older projects may still utilize PTS.
+Note that PTS has largely been phased out and replaced by the ADOT Workfront project management system.